How to Treat Growth Hormone Deficiency in Kids

 Is it safe to use human growth hormone to treat GHD?

-Yes, the growth hormone injections are safe for your kid.
-However, they have a few side effects.
-Fortunately, it is rare to experience severe side effects.
 Some of the common side effects are numbness, swelling, muscle, joint pains, and aches.
 These side effects might be a sign that you are receiving more growth hormones than your body needs.
 If you are experiencing such symptoms, talk to your endocrinologist as soon as possible.

 The endocrinologist will adjust your HGH Dosage.
 Once the endocrinologists change the dose to the right amount, the symptoms will disappear on their own.
-Note that there are people who should never take growth hormones, such as those with cancer or tumors.

 Additionally, those with multiple injuries, the seriously ill, or with severe breathing issues should never have HGH injections.